First-Generation New Physics in Simplified Models: From Low-Energy Parity Violation to the LHC: Summary and Conclusions

 Altogether, Figs.~\ref{fig:conclusions1} and~\ref{fig:conclusions2} show the complementarity of low-energy precision observables and LHC searches in constraining NP related to first-generation quarks and leptons.
 If, further, the CAA and/or the CMS excess in di-electrons were confirmed, PV and EWPO could be used to disentangle different NP models even in case the masses were so heavy that a direct discovery would require a center-of-mass energy only available at future colliders.

 \acknowledgments

-We thank P.~King and J.~Erler for helpful correspondence on Refs.~\cite{Androic:2018kni,Erler:2013xha}.
+We thank P.~King and J.~Erler for helpful correspondence on Refs.~\cite{Androic:2018kni,Erler:2013xha}, and Greg Smith for comments on the manuscript.
 Financial support by the Swiss National Science Foundation, Project Nos.\ PP00P2\_176884 (A.C.\ and C.A.M.) and PCEFP2\_181117 (M.H.), and the ``Excellence Scholarship \& Opportunity Programme'' of the ETH Z\"urich (L.S.) is gratefully acknowledged.
 A.C.\ thanks CERN for the support via the Scientific Associate program.
 M.K.\ was financially supported by MIUR (Italy) under a contract PRIN 2015P5SBHT and by INFN Sezione di Roma La Sapienza and partially supported by the ERC-2010 DaMESyFla Grant Agreement Number: 267985.